 Apple HDR laptop

-If you use Apple computers, their laptops make it very easy (and cost effective) to get into HDR.
+Beyond that, the entire lineup supports at least some level of HDR.
 They’ve been shipping with HDR monitors back to 2018 (see the support list).
 So nearly any new or used laptop should support HDR, but you should check the list.

-More significantly, any of their displays branded as “XDR” (such as the M1 MacBook Pro, recent iPads, etc) is outstanding.
+Any Apple displays branded as “XDR” (such as the M1 MacBook Pro, recent iPads, etc) is outstanding.
 These displays offer peak brightness of 1600 nits or more.
 And they are very cost effective relative to other options.
 An entry level MacBook Pro costs the same as the typical external 1000+ nits screen.
 Of course the external screen is larger, but you’re getting an incredible HDR screen with these devices.
 This is an ideal way to get into HDR.